-For the purpose of the Company's capital management, capital includes issued equity share capital and all other equity reserves attributable to the equity
+For the purpose of the Company's capital management, capital includes issued equity share capital and all other equity reserves attributable to the equity holders of the Company.

 Management assesses the Company's capital requirements in order to maintain an efficient overall financing structure.
 The Company manages the capital structure and makes adjustments to it in the light of changes in economic conditions and the risk characteristics of the underlying assets.